kelechi-aims/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines displays the last 10 line of a file 5-firstlines displays the first 10 lines of a file 6-third_line displays the third line of a file
-7-files creates a file with a texts inscrbe into it
+7-files creates a file with a texts inscrbe into it ls_cwd_content inputs the output of a command into a file